-After the Soviets, it was the Czechs who assisted us most from the economic angle, too.
+After the Soviets, it was the Czechs who assisted us most from the economic angle too.
 Naturally, when it was a question of granting credits, they were cool-headed and cautious, people who reckoned things carefully.
-In what they gave us, there was no obvious underestimation, or sense of their economic superiority.
-Amongst the countries of people's democracy, Czechoslovakia was the most industrially advanced; its people were industrious, skilful, systematic, orderly in work and life.
+In what they gave us, there was no obvious underestimation or sense of their economic superiority.
+Amongst the countries of people's democracy.
+Czechoslovakia was the most industrially advanced; its people were industrious, skilful, systematic, orderly in work and life.
 Wherever you went in Czechoslovakia, it was obvious that it was a developed country, with a cultured people who preserved the traditions of their ancient culture.
-The Soviets used the country as a health resort, and abused it to the extent that they brought it to its present state.
+The Soviets used the country as a health resort and abused it to the extent that they brought it to its present state.
 The leaders of other countries of people's democracy were envious of the Czech leadership, and made vain gibes about it, but the Czechs displayed much more dignity than all the others.
 In the meetings of the socialist camp also, what the Czech leaders said carried weight.
 As far as I could see and judge, within the country, too, they enjoyed respect and sympathy.

 When I went to Czechoslovakia I did not feel that heavy sense of isolation which was created in Moscow after Khrushchev took over the reins.
-As soon as we arrived in Moscow, they allocated us a dacha on the outskirts of the city, where we remained isolated for whole days, Officials such as Lesakov, Moshatov, Petrov and some other minor functionary of the apparatus of the Central Committee of the party would be there or would come and go, usually to accompany us, but also to eat and drink.
+As soon as we arrived in Moscow, they allocated us a dacha1 on the outskirts of the city, where we remained isolated for whole days.
+Officials such as Lesakov, Moshatov, Petrov and some other minor functionary of the apparatus of the Central Committee of the party would be there or would come and go, usually to accompany us, but also to eat and drink.
 They were all people of the security service, dressed as functionaries of the Central Committee, i.e., people of the apparatus.
 Of these, Lesakov was my inseparable companion and billiards partner.
 He liked me and I liked him because, although he was not outstandingly intelligent, he was a good, sincere person.
-Moshatov came more rarely, appeared to be more important, prepared the journeys or fulfilled any request we might have to buy something, because you could find nothing and concentrate on the people.

-I was never free, I always had an escort.
-They were all Khrushchev's men, informers for the Central Committee and the Soviet security service, without taking account here of the official guards and the bugging devices with which they filled the various villas in which we stayed.
-But that is another story.
-Let us pass over the devices easily in the market (you had to order everything in advance, because they brought the things ordered from some mysterious source to a special room in the "GUM" store, which had a special entrance for the Central Committee).
+Moshatov came more rarely, appeared to be more important, prepared the journeys or fulfilled any request we might have to buy something, because you could find nothing easily in the market (you had to order everything in advance, because they brought the things ordered from some mysterious source to a special room in the "GUM" store, which had a special entrance for the Central Committee).
 Petrov was an apparatus man who had long been engaged with the Greeks and our company interested him for this reason.
 He was a serious comrade and liked us.
 He had come to Albania several times, especially when we were supporting the Greek Democratic Army in its just war.
 As if all these were not sufficient, later, other "escorts" were added, such as a certain Laptiev, a young fellow who knew Albanian and who was swell-headed about the "position" they had given him, and another who dealt with Yugoslav affairs and whose name I don't remember, but whom I recall as more intelligent than all the others.